Arkadi Kremer: Political career

 In Vilna, Kremer quickly became the acknowledged leader of the Vilna Group, a circle of Jewish Social-Democrats from which the Bund subsequently emerged.
-He was instrumental in persuading Jewish Marxists (and Russian Social-Democrats more generally) to shift tactics from 'propaganda' to 'agitation' (i.e., from organising small clandestine study circles to fomenting a revolutionary mass movement and laying the groundwork for a mass party).
-Workers should be aided in their struggle for better working conditions, higher wages, etc. In the course of this struggle, they would develop a class consciousness and an understanding of the contradictions of capitalism, leading eventually to their political organisation and to the overthrow of the capitalist system.
+He aimed to expand the Jewish worker's influence in mass politics to end their struggle under capitalism led by the bourgeoisie.
+A part of this was the shift of language in the Vilna group from Russian to Yiddish, as 97% of Russian Jews spoke Yiddish as their first language, while only 25% were literate in Russian (according to the 1897 census).
+In 1897, Arkady created the General Jewish Labour Bund, which is commonly referred to as “the Bund” based on Marxist philosophies.
+He worked closely with Shmul Gozhansky, another revolutionary leader to change the Vilna Jewish workers circles tactics from propaganda to mass agitation.
+Propaganda was grounded in small scale group meetings of politically conscious workers circles, and Arkady aimed to expand the Bund to get involved in mass politics.
+Arkady aimed to improve Jewish worker's conditions.
+In the course of this struggle, they would develop a class consciousness and an understanding of the contradictions of capitalism, leading eventually to their political organization and to the overthrow of the capitalist system.
 Kremer argued for this tactic in the influential pamphlet On Agitation (Ob Agitatsii), produced in 1893, together with the future Menshevik leader Julius Martov.
 This was known as the 'Vilna Programme' and greatly influenced the Russian Marxist movement and young Marxists like Vladimir Lenin.
-It also influenced the so-called 'Economist' faction, who, in contrast to Lenin and Martov, took from Kremer's pamphlet not the need to organise a workers' party but the need to concentrate on 'economic' struggles from which such a party might some day emerge.
-The conflict over 'Economism' was one of the first major controversies among Russian Social-Democrats and in some respects foreshadowed the Bolshevik/Menshevik split.

-During his Vilna years, Kremer met and married Pati Matle Srednitskaia (or Srednicki) (1867–1943), a revolutionary activist in her own right.
+His pamphlet harshly criticized capitalists for exploiting Jewish workers, and advocated for the destruction of capitalism.
+It promoted anti-capitalist and anti-zionist values.

 At first, Kremer seems to have been inclined to favour economic over political agitation.
 As Jewish workers' circles proliferated in Russian, Lithuanian and Polish cities, some of Kremer's associates called for the creation of a unified Jewish Social-Democratic party.
 Kremer initially rejected this idea, believing that a political party would be the organic outcome of the workers' own economic struggle.
 The doyen of Russian Marxism, George Plekhanov, was instrumental in persuading Kremer to change his mind.
 The fact that Jewish workers in Russia would not be able to affiliate with international organisations such as the Second International unless they had a party seems to have weighed heavily with Kremer.
 Thus, in September 1897, Kremer and his comrades founded the General Jewish Workers' Union (Bund) in Vilna.
 Kremer was one of three members of its first Central Committee and was widely respected as the Bund's leader.
 The name hearkened back to Ferdinand Lassalle's General German Workers' Association (ADAV) of the 1860s, one of the forerunner organisations of the German Social-Democratic Party.
 At the same time, Kremer chose the name 'Bund' because it implied a looser federation than the term 'Party'.
 However, Kremer also maintained close contact with the wider Russian Social-Democratic movement.
 He placed less emphasis on Jewish cultural nationalism and autonomy than subsequent younger Bundist leaders like Mikhail Liber.